-Things like real estate, you transfer the deeds.
-Things like business formations, you are actually transferring the ownership of the stock or LLC interest.
+For things like real estate, you transfer the deeds.
+In business formations, you are transferring the ownership of the stock or LLC interest.

-In respect to bank accounts, brokerage accounts, annuities, etc., you are changing the owner of the account to the trust that you’ve established by just naming the trust as the new owner of the account.
+With respect to bank accounts, brokerage accounts, annuities, etc., you are changing the account owner to the trust you’ve established by just naming the trust as the new account owner.
 Assets that don’t have titles, like home furnishings, can be handled by simply executing an assignment of those assets to your trust.
 Also, don’t forget car titles, credit accounts, and things of that nature.

 How much does probate cost?

 Probate can be costly, depending on the size of the estate.
 Estimates range between 2-7% of the gross estate.
-Each state has their own legislation that governs how much executors can charge and how much attorneys can charge.
+Each state has legislation governing how much executors can charge and how much attorneys can charge.

-The biggest cost issue is the fact that you have to go to court, and you need an attorney to do that.
+The biggest cost issue is that you must go to court, and you need an attorney to do that.

 Larger estates, which typically have more complex and harder-to-value assets, require appraisals for business interests, real estate, and artwork.
 Appraisals are required by the IRS at the time of the estate tax return.